Kamal-Alfawaz/Projects/README.md

 # Projects
-Here you can see my current Projects that i have worked on and start to work on
+Here you can see my Projects that i have worked on and are currently working on.